MoonModules/WLED-Docs/docs/moonmodules/what-is-moonmodules.md

 Consider WLED MM as a possible next version of WLED AC (we submit PR's on a regular basis).

 The reason WLED MM is created is that we have many ideas how to improve WLED AC but we need a playground to develop those ideas.
-When they are ready for mass production they can be adopted in WLED AC.

 WLED MM releases and daily builds are made to deploy - and are deployed - on live situations, not test bench only.
 Many features added to MM came from live situation feedback.